mor1/froctal/README.md

 ### Reconfiguration (configuration-space change)

 Incoming reconfiguration to this instance triggers reconfiguration in other instances.
-E.g., interface change in A triggers routing change that must be propagated to routers B and C.
+E.g., interface change in A triggers routing change that must be propagated to routers B and C. Dustclouds.

 ### Self-scaling (data-space change causes configuration-space change)